cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 * Reject the message if it doesn't contain a signed vote AND a signed vote extension
 * Reject the message if the vote's signature OR the vote extension's signature fails to verify
-* Reject the message if `VerifyVoteExtension` was rejected
+* Reject the message if `VerifyVoteExtension` was rejected by the app

 Otherwise, Tendermint will accept the pre-commit message.